FeynmanTesla/Rust-personal-briefing/README.md

-<h1>Python-morning-wakeup</h1>
+<h1>Rust-personal-briefing</h1>
-<p>This is a Python program that sounds an alarm at a preset time, then gives a briefing including the date and time, upcoming events, unread emails, the weather, and news headlines.
+<p>This is a Rust program that sounds an alarm at a preset time, then gives a briefing including the date and time, upcoming events, unread emails, the weather, and news headlines.
 To use it follow the below instructions.
 The alarm clock mp3 file was taken from <a href="http://soundbible.com/1787-Annoying-Alarm-Clock.html">http://soundbible.com/1787-Annoying-Alarm-Clock.html</a>.</p>

 <h2>Dependencies:</h2>
 <ul>